hertie-data-science-lab/tutorial-new-group-2-1/README.md

 ## Tutorial for Sentinel-1 Flood Analysis: Transfer Learning and Embedding Applications
 **GRAD-E1394 Deep Learning – Assignment 3**

-This tutorial introduces a practical workflow for **flood detection using Sentinel-1 satellite imagery**.
-It focuses on applying **transfer learning with pretrained convolutional neural networks (CNNs)** to radar data in order to generate flood maps.
-The notebook combines conceptual explanations with practical implementation, highlighting how how transfer learning and embedding applications can support rapid flood monitoring and climate-related decision-making.
+This tutorial is submitted as an assignment for the course GRAD-E1394 Deep Learning, which integrates the Data Science for Public Policy Master program at the Hertie School of Governance in Berlin.
+It presents a practical workflow for **flood detection using Sentinel-1 SAR satellite imagery**, demonstrating how **transfer learning with pretrained convolutional neural networks (CNNs)** can be applied to radar data to generate flood maps and reusable feature representations.

-The tutorial demonstrates how Sentinel-1 radar data (VV and VH polarizations) can be applied to detect open-water flooding and flooded vegetation, and shows how learned embeddings can be used for downstream tasks such as classification, similarity search and clustering.
+The notebook combines conceptual explanations with practical implementation, including a U-Net segmentation model with a ResNet-34 encoder.
+The model is trained using a two-stage transfer learning strategy, adapting ImageNet-pretrained features to Sentinel-1 VV and VH polarizations.
+The trained encoder is then used to extract 512-dimensional embeddings for downstream tasks including flood classification, image similarity search, and unsupervised clustering, illustrating how learned representations capture meaningful, region-agnostic flood patterns that can support rapid flood monitoring and climate-related decision-making.

 In addition to the tutorial notebook, we also provide a [slide presentation](https://github.com/hertie-data-science-lab/tutorial-new-group-2-1/blob/main/DL%20Presentation%202025%20-%20Group%202%20(final).pdf) that covers the relevance of the topic for public policy and government, as well as a quick background and overview of what is covered in the tutorial.